pazzo43/wireframing/README.md

 ### Types of Wireframes
 Low-Fidelity Wireframes: Simple sketches or basic digital layouts focusing on overall structure and functionality without detailed design.
 High-Fidelity Wireframes: More detailed and refined versions, often closer to the final design, including more specific layout and design elements.

+#### popular wireframing tools
+Figma: The Go-To Tool for Modern Wireframing
+For anyone involved in digital design—from product managers and UX designers to developers—Figma stands out as the highly recommended tool for creating effective wireframes.
+Its blend of power, collaboration, and accessibility makes it an industry standard.

+A Brief Overview of Figma
+Figma is a cloud-based design and prototyping tool that operates directly in your web browser (with a desktop app also available).
+Its primary strength lies in enabling real-time collaboration, much like Google Docs, but for design.

+Key Features for Wireframing
+Real-Time Collaboration:

+Multiple team members can work on the same wireframe file simultaneously.
+You can see collaborators' cursors, leave comments, and brainstorm together in real-time, which is invaluable for remote teams and quick iterations.

+Intuitive Vector Editing and Components:

+Figma's drawing tools are easy to use for creating basic shapes, icons, and layouts.
+You can create Components for reusable UI elements (like buttons, headers, or navigation bars), ensuring consistency across all your wireframes.

+Robust Wireframing Kits:

+Figma's community offers a vast library of free and paid UI Kits and Wireframing Kits.
+You can drag and drop pre-made elements (placeholders for text, images, and buttons) to build wireframes in minutes, without starting from scratch.

+Constraints & Auto Layout:

+These features allow you to define how elements should behave when frames are resized.
+This is crucial for creating wireframes that accurately represent how a layout should adapt to different screen sizes (responsive design).

+Seamless Prototyping:

+Directly from your wireframes, you can create simple click-through prototypes to demonstrate user flows and navigation.
+This helps stakeholders and users visualize the functionality before any code is written.

+Developer Handoff:

+Once a wireframe is approved, developers can inspect the same Figma file to get precise measurements, colors, and CSS code, streamlining the transition from design to development.